Dictionary Home » English Grammar Rules & Usage » Conjunctions » Correlative Conjunctions

 Correlative Conjunctions Hook It Up

-Correlative conjunctions are more similar to coordinating conjunctions than to subordinating conjunctions in that the sentence fragments they connect are fairly equal.
-Subordinating conjunctions connect independent and dependent clauses, which have totally different functions.
+Correlative conjunctions are more similar to coordinating conjunctions than to subordinating conjunctions because the sentence fragments they connect are usually equal.
+Subordinating conjunctions connect independent clauses and dependent clauses, which have very different functions.
 Coordinating conjunctions and correlative conjunctions, on the other hand, connect words and phrases that carry equal weight in the sentence.

 For example, “both/and” connects either two subjects or two objects: